Australia: An Introtour to Birding the Land Down-Under

 *Sometimes the order in which sites are visited may be switched around due to availability issues.

-Day 4: Daintree River Cruise to the Edge of the Outback (Northeast Queensland).
+Day 3: Cairns to the Edge of the Outback (Northeast Queensland)

-Day 5: Julatten and Mount Carbine (Northeast Queensland).
+Day 4: Julatten and Mount Carbine (Northeast Queensland)

 This will be another day of extremes in habitats.
 In the morning, we will venture west to the Julatten area to explore remnants of Monsoon Vine Forest and Subtropical and Montane Rainforest on nearby Mount Lewis, but in the afternoon, we will have switched back to Open Eucalypt Savanna on the edge of the Outback.
-The morning targets will include species like Bower’s Shrike-Thrush, Chowchilla, Tooth-billed Catbird, and the gorgeous Golden Whistler.
+The morning targets will include local species like Bower’s Shrike-Thrush, Atherton Scrubwren, and Tooth-billed Bowerbird, as well as more widespread ones, like the gorgeous Golden Whistler.
 However, the afternoon could not be more different, as we seek Australian Bustard in grassy areas of savanna, and visit a wonderful, bird-friendly caravan park, where Blue-winged Kookaburras, Galahs, Pale-headed Rosellas, and Red-winged Parrots can all count themselves as regulars, as well as Tawny Frogmouths, a bold, cryptic nocturnal bird that can often be seen there in broad daylight.
 A bower or two of the Great Bowerbird, decorated with silver, gray or red items may also be seen there.
-We will return to Mareeba for a second night, checking for Eastern Gray Kangaroos boxing on the local golf course or Red-tailed Black-Cockatoos coming into roost within the nearby savanna late in the day.
+We will return to Mareeba for a second night, checking for Eastern Gray Kangaroos on the local golf course or Red-tailed Black-Cockatoos coming into roost within the nearby savanna late in the day.

-Day 6: Mount Hypipamee, Hasties Swamp & Yungaburra (Northeast Queensland).
+Day 5: Mount Hypipamee, Hasties Swamp & Yungaburra (Northeast Queensland)

 Today, we will head up to the Atherton Tablelands, where multiple habitats await, again!
 We will start out in something similar to the morning before, Subtropical and Montane Rainforest, although this time we will be hoping for one of the rarer forest birds of the tour, the gorgeous Golden Bowerbird.
 We will visit a traditional bower site for this species by walking inside the forest.
 This species constructs a maypole bower and decorates it with fresh pieces of white lichen.
 While there, we will also have the chance to see White-throated Treecreeper, Gray-headed Robin, and also visit the impressive crater, a short walk from the parking lot.
 This is a volcanic pipe, which extends to the water’s surface 58 meters (190ft) below the viewing platform, and a further 85 meters (280ft) below that!

 Once again, we will be in easy reach of other habitats, as next we will visit Hasties Swamp, a Tropical Wetland closer to the town of Atherton (where we will take lunch in one of the excellent cafes in town).
 Hasties typically hosts species like Plumed and Wandering Whistling-Ducks, Hardheads, Australasian Swamphens, and Australasian Grebes on the swamp itself, while the surrounding vegetation often holds Sacred Kingfisher, Yellow-faced Honeyeater, Red-backed Fairywren, and Chestnut-breasted Munia.
 Our final stop of the day will be at Peterson’s Creek in Yungaburra, where we will search for Platypus in the late afternoon, which is the optimum time of day for them to become active.
-That night we will move into some very impressive surroundings indeed and spend the first of two nights in Chambers Wildlife Rainforest Lodges set within verdant montane rainforest close to Lake Eacham.
-If we are unable to get space at Chambers, we will stay at another place near Lake Eacham.
+We will spend the next two nights in Yungaburra, a wonderful town close to the Curtain Fig Tree, and with a wonderful variety of cafes and an historic pub in which to dine in.
+There will be an option on this night or the next (after dinner), to go out in search of local nightbirds, which include Barking Owl, Large-tailed Nightjar and Australian Owlet-Nightjar.
+For those who do not wish to do so, they can opt out and have an earlier night!

-Day 8: Return to Cairns via Etty Bay (Northeast Queensland).
+Day 7: Return to Cairns via Etty Bay (Northeast Queensland)

 Unlike all of our other Australian tours, we will have TWO full days to explore the wonderful surrounds of O’Reilly’s and neighboring Lamington National Park.
 O’Reilly’s is something of an Australian icon when it comes to birds and birding and is well recognized as one of the most productive birding sites in the country.
 The set of birds it has there are fascinating, and many of them are easy to find without significant effort.
 The lodge has feeding areas for Regent Bowerbirds, Satin Bowerbirds, Australian King-Parrots, and Crimson Rosellas for starters, and it is not uncommon for other birds to get in on this act, like the barrel-chested Wonga Pigeon, and handsome Red-browed Firetail.
 Other species, like White-browed and Yellow-throated Scrubwrens, and Eastern Whipbirds can be remarkably tame there too.
 Aside from these, there is plenty of other avian highlights to look forward to, like Rose Robin, Green Catbird, Albert’s Lyrebird, a masterful mimic, as well as the colorful Noisy Pitta.
 Early in the morning, or late in the day, cute Red-necked Pademelons, a wallaby that appears like a shrunken kangaroo, can be found right around the cabins.
 It should also be where we get our first looks at the delightfully abundant Superb Fairywren, which is sure to feature multiple times later on the tour.

 As we have three nights at O’Reilly’s, there will be time to have an optional night session on one of the final two nights there after dinner together.
-This may see us run into one of the local mammals, like Mountain Brushtail Possum, or one of the night birds, such as Marbled Frogmouth or Southern Boobook.
+This may see us run into one of the local mammals, like Mountain Brushtail Possum, or one of the night birds, such as Marbled Frogmouth or Australian Boobook, or if we are lucky, the bright blue Lamington Crayfish, a very local specialty.

 After a final few hours around O’Reilly’s we will return to Brisbane airport and fly south to Tasmania.
-We will aim to take a scheduled flight that gets us to Hobart by late afternoon, so we are in bed nice and early for our exciting first day on Tasmania the following day.
+We will aim to take an afternoon flight to Hobart (that often goes via Melbourne and is not direct).
+This does mean a late arrival at our Hobart hotel (after 10pm).
+However, this allows time to chase any further O’Reilly’s or Brisbane birds in this final morning, and we will not start until 07:30am on the following day.

-This day will start right around Hobart visiting two fantastic sites close to Tasmania’s laid-back capital.
+This day will start late (around 07:30am) right around Hobart visiting two fantastic sites close to Tasmania’s laid-back capital.
 First there will be the Hobart Waterworks Reserve, where mammals like Tasmanian (Rufous-bellied) Pademelon might feature alongside endemic birds like Tasmanian Native-Hen and Black Currawong.
 Mount Wellington offers spectacular vistas over the city of Hobart, but also some stellar birds like Flame Robin and Crescent Honeyeater within the alpine heathland near the summit.
 In the afternoon we will travel over to beautiful Bruny Island for a two-night stay, arriving at our hotel in the late afternoon.
 On one of our nights in Bruny Island, we will head out in search of nocturnal critters.
-At The Neck, we can wait for Short-tailed Shearwaters and Little Penguins to come ashore at dusk, while after dark the island offers exciting “mammaling” opportunities with Eastern Quoll and the local, all-white, form of Bennett’s Wallaby both regular.
+Bruny Island is famed for its nighttime mammals, and hundreds of individuals are often seen, mostly conmprising Bennett’s Wallabies and Rufous-bellied Pademelons.
+However, on Bruny, the rare and local White Wallaby can often be found (an albino of Bennett’s Wallaby), and we may also bump into an Eastern Quoll or two.
+Birdwise there will be but one target in the area, the endemic Tasmanian Boobook, which can usually be found close to our hotel.
+The nightbirding will be done after dinner and so those who do not wish to do so can further relax at the bar or in their wonderful rooms, with a scenic view over the coast of Bruny Island.

 Bruny Island is a magical place, that offers the full crop of the dozen endemic birds of Tasmania, and some very attractive other specialties all within a variety of beautiful landscapes.
-Clean white beaches, rocky headlands, wet temperate rainforests, wet sclerophyll forests, and lowland heathlands can all be found on the island, and all will hold alluring birds for us.
+Clean white beaches, rocky headlands, wet temperate sclerophyll rainforests, and lowland, coastal heathlands can all be found on the island, and all will hold alluring birds for us.
 The beaches are home to Pied and Sooty Oystercatchers, hulking Pacific Gulls, and nesting Hooded Plovers.
-In. the quiet, calm bays that link these togethers, Black Swans are a common sight.
-The heathland is home to Beautiful Firetails, Yellow-tailed Black-Cockatoos, sharp-dressed black-and-white New Holland Honeyeaters, Flame Robins, and White-fronted Chats, while the rainforest boasts the pretty Pink Robin and unobtrusive Scrubtit.
-In groves of distinctive stringybark trees within the wet sclerophyll forest the endemic Strong-billed Honeyeater can be found.
+In the quiet, calm bays that link these together, Black Swans are a common sight.
+The heathland is home to Beautiful Firetails, Yellow-tailed Black-Cockatoos, sharp-dressed black-and-white New Holland Honeyeaters, and Flame Robins, while the rainforest boasts the pretty Pink Robin and unobtrusive Scrubtit.
+In groves of distinctive stringybark trees within the wet sclerophyll rainforest the endemic Strong-billed Honeyeater can also be found.
 We will also visit areas where large White Gums can be found, the lair of the endangered Forty-spotted Pardalote, and we will be on the lookout for white blossoms within the eucalyptus trees lining the beach at Adventure Bay, a favored hangout for migrant Swift Parrots that migrate from mainland Australia to Bruny Island to breed.

-After some further time on Bruny Island, we will take the car ferry back to the Tasmanian mainland, where there may be time to sneak in another local site around Hobart before the day’s end to seek birds like Musk Lorikeet or endemics such as Yellow-throated Honeyeater, and Yellow Wattlebird, one of the largest of all the honeyeaters.
+After some further time on Bruny Island, we will take the car ferry back to the Tasmanian mainland, where there may be time to sneak in other local sites around Hobart before the day’s end to seek birds like Musk Lorikeet, Musk and Freckled Ducks, or even Australian Crake.
 A final night will be spent back in the same Hobart hotel we used on day 12.

 Day 16: Departure from Hobart (Tasmania).